-I am a current a MBA student at Lamar University.
+I graduated from Lamar University with a Master in Business Administration in May 2018.
+My concentration is Thematic which includes(EDLD 5302,5304,5305,5312).
 I am a certified educator in Technology Applications grades EC-12 and Generalist grades 4-8.
 I was a technology teacher for two years at Bob Hope School.
 I am currently a Programmer and Analyst employed with Port Arthur Independent School District, I have been in the district for four years.

 My passion for Technology all started with programming an object to trail a mouse.
 In 2008 I received my Bachelor in Business Administration in Management Information Systems at Lamar University in Beaumont.
 During my senior year we created a mock website with an employee database, when you searched for an employee, the link would take you to their image and information.
 This experience motivated me to began building websites.
 I purchased several books everything from Photoshop, Flash, and Dreamweaver the entire Adobe Creative Suite.
 I even bought a book on creating your own virtual server as I wanted to build my website with a database.
 I was fascinated with Adobe’s Flash application, and I purchase a tutorial on how to create a website with the software from the ground up.

 I worked part time at the Diocese of Beaumont while I went to school for my teaching certification at Lamar Orange.
 In 2011 I began my professional career in technology at Bob Hope Charter School as the Career and Technology Director/teacher for High School.
 I performed many roles including managing their website and I was also the photographer.
 Apart from that I solved any technical issues on campus.
 I also assisted the networking department with updating and adding student emails through the active directory.
 The class I was excited most about teaching at the time was Digital Media.
 I downloaded a free trial of Photoshop, Flash, and Dreamweaver to every computer in the lab.
 I was excited to share my knowledge with the students as it was all so fascinating.